puppetlabs/puppet-docs/source/puppet/3.7/reference/subsystem_agent_master_comm.markdown

 ## Make File Source Requests While Applying Catalog

 [File][] resources can specify file contents as either a `content` or `source` attribute.
-Content attributes go into the catalog, and puppet agent needs no additional data.
+Content attributes go into the catalog, and Puppet agent needs no additional data.
 Source attributes only put references into the catalog, and may require additional HTTPS requests.

-If you are using the normal compiler, then for each file source, puppet agent will:
+If you are using the normal compiler, then for each file source, Puppet agent will:

 1. Do a GET request to `/file_metadata/<something>`.
 2. Compare the metadata to the state of the file on disk.
     * If it is in sync, move on to the next file source.
     * If it is out of sync, do a GET request to `/file_content/<something>` for the current content.

 If you are using the [static compiler][static], all file metadata is embedded in the catalog.
-For each file source, puppet agent will:
+For each file source, Puppet agent will:

 1. Compare the embedded metadata to the state of the file on disk.
     * If it is in sync, move on to the next file source.